Learn basic HTML formatting you can use to format content in your posts and pages …

 - “>” (closed angled bracket) = “>“

-Now … when you publish your post, you will find that your text has been formatted correctly …
+Now … when you publish your post, you should find that your text has been formatted correctly …

-Tip #4 (Advanced WP User): By default, WordPress doesn’t allow a number of HTML tags to be used (e.g. codes such as frame, form and others).
+Tip #4 (Advanced WordPress User): By default, WordPress does not allow a number of HTML tags to be used (e.g. codes such as embed, textarea and others).
 This is for security reasons.

-If you do experience any problems when adding common HTML tags into your content that are allowed to be used in WordPress, try disabling the visual editor in your user profile section …
+If you do experience any problems when adding commonly-used HTML tags to your content that are allowed to be used in WordPress, try disabling the visual editor in your user profile section …

-After disabling the visual editor and saving your new profile settings, return to your post or page and reinsert the content with the problematic HTML tags, then republish your post.
+After disabling the visual editor and saving your settings, go back to your page or post and re-paste the content with the problematic HTML tags, then republish your post.

-If the above suggestion fixes the issue, return to the User Profile screen, reactivate your Visual Editor, and see if the HTML code is still working fine with the visual editor restored.
+If the above suggestion fixes the issue, return to your User Profile, reactivate your Visual Editor, and check if the HTML code is still working fine with the visual editor restored.

-Note: If the above suggestion doesn’t fix the issue and you continue experiencing problems adding HTML code to your content, then you should look at other options.
+Note: If the above suggestion doesn’t fix the issue and you continue experiencing problems adding HTML code to your content, you may need to look at other options.
 This may include:

 - Searching the WordPress Support Forum or WordPress troubleshooting resources for probable causes and solutions

-- Reinstalling your WordPress application (i.e. you may need to perform a clean site installation)
+- Reinstalling your WordPress application (i.e. perform a new installation)